mrcavalcanti/mosaicoo/docs/sources/administration/cli.md

 ## Global options

-Grafana CLI allows you to temporarily override certain Grafana default settings.
+Grafana CLI allows you to temporarily override certain Mosaicoo default settings.
 Except for `--help` and `--version`, most global options are only used by developers.

 Each global option applies only to the command in which it is used.
-For example, `--pluginsDir value` does not permanently change where Grafana saves plugins.
+For example, `--pluginsDir value` does not permanently change where Mosaicoo saves plugins.
 It only changes it for command in which you apply the option.

-### Display Grafana CLI help
+### Display Mosaicoo CLI help

 `--help` or `-h` displays the help, including default paths and Docker configuration information.